by Bruce DeChillo, Product Manager, Aries Electronics, Bristol, PA USA

 Semiconductor design engineers have been under constant competitive pressure to provide more features and functions, all with lighter weights, smaller sizes, and lower costs.

-In the early 1980’s, these sometimes conflicting goals resulted in the birth of surface mount technology (SMT) but the universal adoption of SMT was neither fast nor painless, nor is it complete.
+In the early 1980s, these sometimes conflicting goals resulted in the birth of surface mount technology (SMT) but the universal adoption of SMT was neither fast nor painless, nor is it complete.
 Ten years after its introduction, only 50% of designs used SMT.
 The reason is that each reduction in package lead pitch required retooling throughout the industry.
 Package lead frame and assembly equipment had to be converted, as well as test handlers, sockets, surface mount equipment, not to mention assembly processes.
 Demand for smaller packages with more I/O’s resulted in new generations of dual-sided and QFP packages, all with lead pitches reduced to 1.0mm, then 0.8mm, then 0.65mm, then 0.5mm and below.

 Trends in IC features and performance are evolving extremely rapidly.
 Clock rates in general-purpose computers are increasing by a factor of two every year, from 25MHz in 1989 to about 1GHz by the end of the decade.
 Data rates of 2GB/s or more are common in digital communication systems.
-Wireless communications is edging to the far extremes of the microwave region (from 1 to 35GHz).
+Wireless communications are edging to the far extremes of the microwave region (from 1 to 35GHz).

 These developments necessitate new methodologies for semiconductor testing.
 Socket designers are faced with a new challenge—frequency.
 Most manufacturers rely on increased functional testing for high-density assemblies, a trend that is sure to continue in wireless products where device probing can adversely affect circuit operation.
 High-performance testing of devices is the only method of assuring product reliability.